 In the same way that Matt Fraction and David Aja’s Hawkeye series took us by surprise as the best new series of 2012 (and hasn’t let up in 2014), Nathan Edmondson and Phil Noto’s Black Widow monthly comic book series is proving to be at the top of the 2014 titles.
-Strange that the duo is known to be partners with Avengers missions.
+Strange that the duo of Hawkeye and Black Widow is well-known to be a second tier partnership within the Avengers, yet they are the stars of some of the best monthlies the Marvel universe has to offer.

-This is the story of Natasha Romanova and her attempt to atone for her past sins as a mercenary, assassin, general all-around “bad guy.”
+The Black Widow series follows Natasha Romanova and her attempt to atone for her past sins as a mercenary, assassin, general all-around “bad guy.”
 She selects missions these days very carefully.
-Her goal is making money but not hurting good guys.
-And that money goes into trust funds and pays off her web of back-up operatives around the world—nothing for profit.
+Her goal is making money but not hurting anyone in the process.
+And that money goes into trust funds and pays off her web of back-up operatives around the world—nothing in her plans is about profit-taking.

 That doesn’t mean she won’t be tapped for S.H.I.E.L.D. or Avengers projects from time to time.
-Former agent and now director Maria Hill (played by Cobie Smulders in the film series and Agents of S.H.I.E.L.D.
-TV series) brings her in on a few missions in the pages of this new Black Widow series.
+Former agent and now director Maria Hill (who you’ll recall is played by Cobie Smulders in the live-action Marvel universe) brings her in on a few missions.
 They make a great team.
 Edmondson has a great feel for Romanova.
-In the same way Fraction was able to show the personal side of Hawkeye, Edmondson scratches the surface of what makes this lethal heroine tick.
-But as she says at the beginning of her series “my full story will never be told”.
+In the same way Fraction was able to show the personal side of Hawkeye, Edmondson scratches the surface of what makes this lethal heroine tick, but her character shows great depth.
+Yet as she says at the beginning of her series “my full story will never be told”.

 If you’re still waiting to see who is going to pick up the reins and turn Gentle Giant’s Honey Trap Army into a comic book series, the next best thing may be at your local comic book store right now.
 It’s Nathan Edmondson and Phil Noto’s new Black Widow biweekly series from Marvel Comics.
 What does it have to do with the Honey Trap Army?
 Nothing really, except that Natasha Romanoff as realized by the 1960s style art of Phil Noto would fit right in with the mod-inspired team of high-end assassin action figures.